 But for the days when you’d rather eat something small and fried instead of big and charred, doubles are the way to go.

 Picture this: fried dough, smeared with chick pea mash, and doused with tamarind sauce.
 Again, always say yes to the sauce.

 Doubles only cost $2, so I usually order two to eat at Prospect Park–a mere two blocks away.

 There’s plenty more good cheap eats in NYC, so check out my Google map of all of them.
 I regularly update the map, so check back for more cheap eats.

 You can get more ideas on how to find some of the cheap food NYC tourist traps don’t want you to find in my article on finding cheap snacks, food, and water.
-Or, get even more money saving tips in my book, NYC in a Day, or by signing up for my mailing list using the form below!
+Or, get even more money saving tips by signing up for my mailing list using the form below!